YOUR GUIDE TO WIRING AND CONNECTION OF SOLAR PANELS

 where V and I - voltage and current of each individual module respectively, n - number of modules in each series string; m - number of paralleled groups.

-The connection of the strings is usually done in a combiner box.
-Ideally, each series circuit is fused separately.
+These diagrams of course are simplified.
+The strings are usually merged in a combiner box.
+Ideally, each circuit is fused separately.
 However, if you properly sized the conductors, you can protect several (probably up to three) circuits by a single fuse.
+Also, in practice, with series scheme the modules are often connected to diodes to protect shaded cells from a damage.

 MAIN WIRING CODES AND STANDARDS

 National Electric Code® (NEC®).
-It is updated every three years by National Fire Protection Association (NFPA®).
-Although technically NEC is purely advisory, it is used nationwide as a de-facto standard.
-Nevertheless, the local authority that are enforcing the code, may waive its specific requirements or allow alternative installation methods.
-Therefore it is always advisable to check with the local codes as well.
+It used to be updated every three years by National Fire Protection Association (NFPA®).
+The latest edition is NEC® 2017.
+Although technically this document is purely advisory, it is utilized nationwide as a de-facto standard.
+Nevertheless, the local authority that are enforcing the code, may always waive specific requirements, allow alternative installation methods, or conversely make the rules more severe.
+Therefore you should always check with the local codes.

 - PV circuits shall not be run in the same cables or raceways with non-PV systems unless they are separated by a partition.